-Developed and manufactured by Intel, the Core i3 is a dual-core computer processor, available for use in both desktop and laptop computers.
+Developed and manufactured by Intel, and first introduced and released in 2010, the Core i3 is a dual-core computer processor, available for use in both desktop and laptop computers.
 It is one of three types of processors in the "i" series (also called the Intel Core family of processors).

 The most common type of RAM used with a Core i3 processor is DDR3 1333 or DDR3 1600.

 Power usage varies for the Core i3 processors:

 - Slower speeds (1.30 GHz to 1.80 GHz) use 11.5 W, 15 W or 25 W of power

 - Medium speeds (2.00 GHz to 2.50 GHz) use 28 W, 35 W or 37 W of power

 - Faster speeds (2.90 GHz to 3.50 GHz) use 35 W, 37 W or 54 W of power

 Core i3 processors are often used in laptop computers, due to their lower heat generation and conservative battery usage.
 Some laptops can be used for up to five or six hours on a single battery charge when running a Core i3 processor.